2003–04 Brentford F.C. season

 During the 2003–04 English football season, Brentford competed in Football League Second Division.
-After mid-season spell of one win in 18 matches and relegation looking definite, manager Wally Downes was sacked in mid-March 2004.
+After a mid-season spell of one win in 18 matches and relegation looking definite, manager Wally Downes was sacked in mid-March 2004.
 Martin Allen took over and pulled off "The Great Escape" to secure safety on the final day of the season.

 Season summary

 Martin Allen was appointed Brentford manager in March 2004 and preserved the club's Second Division status.

 Cash-strapped Brentford began the 2003–04 season with a threadbare squad, depleted through injuries and propped up with youngsters, with manager Wally Downes admitting that the club's "immediate goal is keeping ourselves afloat for a period that shows the bank we can manage ourselves".
 Five defeats in the opening six games left the club second-from-bottom, before the integration of loanees Ben May, Tommy Wright and Joel Kitamirike yielded an improvement in form in September 2003, going unbeaten and winning three of five matches.
 In October, amidst speculation that former Brentford manager Steve Perryman would return to the club as director of football, manager Wally Downes was assured that his role would not be affected.
 Perryman eventually turned the offer down.

 Despite a morale-boosting 7–1 FA Cup first round victory over Gainsborough Trinity and four wins from six matches in October and November lifting the Bees to mid-table, the rot soon set in.
 After the goalkeeping position weakened by the £500,000 sale of Paul Smith in January 2004 and with just one win from 19 matches in all competitions, Wally Downes was sacked after a 2–0 home defeat to Stockport County on 13 March 2004, which was Brentford's fifth consecutive defeat.
 Caretaker manager Garry Thompson took charge for the away match versus Blackpool on 16 March, with a 1–1 draw securing the first point won for a month.

 Former Barnet manager Martin Allen took over on 18 March 2004 and was tasked with retaining Brentford's Second Division status.
 Allen released a number of players, installed his own backroom team and immediately galvanised the squad, winning three and drawing three of his first six matches to lift the Bees above the relegation places.
 A priceless point salvaged at already-relegated Wycombe Wanderers on 24 April kept the Bees above the relegation places.
-A 1–0 defeat away to fellow strugglers Grimsby Town in the penultimate match of the season meant the club would need to secure safety on the final day with a victory over Bournemouth or favourable results elsewhere.
+A 1–0 defeat away to fellow strugglers Grimsby Town in the penultimate match of the season left Brentford in 19th place, two places above the relegation zone.
+In order to secure safety on the final day, the club would need victory over Bournemouth or favourable results elsewhere.
 The match versus Bournemouth at Griffin Park remained scoreless until seven minutes from time, when substitute Alex Rhodes "coolly slotted" past Cherries' goalkeeper Neil Moss for a 1–0 win that completed Brentford's escape from relegation.
+The club ended the season in 17th place.